Artos: Significance

 The Artos may also be compared to the unleavened bread of the Old Testament, which the people of ancient Israel, after being delivered from their captivity in the land of Egypt, ate during the week of the Passover (Ex.
 12:15-20).
-As Cyril, Bishop of Turov, who lived during the 12th Century in Russia, said in a sermon for the Sunday after Pascha:
+As Cyril, Bishop of Turov, who lived during the 12th Century in Kievan Rus', said in a sermon for the Sunday after Pascha:

 Even as the Jews bore the unleavened bread upon their heads out of Egypt through the desert until they had crossed the Red Sea, after which they dedicated the bread to God, divided it amongst all their host, and having all eaten thereof, became...terrible to their enemies, even so do we, saved by our Resurrected Lord from the captivity of that Pharaoh of the mind, the Devil, bear forth the blessed bread the Artos from the day of the Resurrection of Christ and, finally, having dedicated this bread to God, we eat of it and preserve it to the health of body and soul.

 It is a custom among Russian Orthodox Christians to this day to keep a portion of the artos throughout the year and with due reverence and faith to eat of it in time of illness or distress.
 This is eaten, often together with a drink of Holy Water, which had been blessed at the Feast of the Theophany of Our Lord.